ByronGriggs2/Software-Portfolio/2025-9 Master's Dissertation/README.md

 5. Train the neural network via reinforcement learning
 6. Evaluate the trained network and compare to human gameplay

-As of 9th June, 2025, this project is still in development, expected to finish in early September 2025.
+As of 7th July, 2025, this project is still in development, expected to finish in early September 2025.